karolb11/rest-framework/readme.md

 ### DTO
 By DTO, I mostly mean class being consumed or served by web controllers.<br>
-Utilizing records as Data Transfer Objects is an excellent choice, thanks to their immutability and built-in features.
+Utilizing records as Data Transfer Objects is an excellent choice, thanks to their immutability and built-in features.<br>
+Immutability of DTOs is crucial to keep the validation and entire DTO processing transparent, easy to monitor and debug.

 ### Validation
 Validation poses the most significant challenge in the entire project.